-Unload — Mind & Mood Journal
+Unload — Feel Lighter, Journal Deeper

 Project Background: The Emotional Burden of Modern Life